Heather Bauer: Political career

 Bauer had previously run for a Columbia City Council At-Large seat.

 2022 South Carolina House race

 In the 2022 general election for South Carolina House of Representatives District 75, Bauer defeated Republican Kirkman Finlay III, who had been a member of the South Carolina House since 2012.
 Bauer was outraised by Finlay, but prevailed due to public concern about women's reproductive rights.

 Statements were issued by both the South Carolina Democratic Party and the South Carolina Republican Party.

 Bauer is a member of the House Agriculture, Natural Resources and Environmental Affairs Committee.

 2024 South Carolina House race

 In June 2024, former South Carolina House District 75 incumbent Kirkman Finlay defeated Tracy Robins in the Republican primary, and challenged Bauer.
 Finlay received the endorsement of House Speaker Murrell Smith Jr. Bauer defeated Finlay in the general election.

 Bauer attended the 2024 Democratic National Convention as 2nd Congressional District delegate.

+Recognition

+Bauer ranked number 14 on the Post and Courier Columbia's 2025 Power List.